kenwals/shinrin-yoku/README.md

 ### Known issues

-1. It was desirable to have the navbar menu button float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
-I believe it's dependant on Javascript code, and Javascript is out of scope for this project.
+1
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
 3.

 ### Project barriers and solutions

+The navbar

+It was desirable to have the navbar menu float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
+I believe it's dependant on Javascript code, and Javascript is out of scope for this phase of the project.
+But I will review this again in future and hope to impove the UX for navigation.

 ### Version control

+For Verions control i used the UI on gitpod for making commits.
+I used branches when i was working on new features , some branchs were scrapped didn't make it to the master.

 ### Functionality Testing

+Devices manually tested browser for the following devices on:

+- Android Mobile phone (Screen width 360px)
+- Android Mobile phone (Screen width 412px)
+- Android Tablet (Screen width 600px) sm
+- Smart TV (Screen width 1920px) lg
+- Windows laptop (Screen width 2560px)

 ### CSS3 validator

+Initially I did get errors ,  x y z  .  a Problem with jigsaw is that it does not recognise root variables and rgba combinations.

 ### HTML5 validator

+Initially I did get errors ,  x y z  .
+No errors to report now.

 ### Usability Testing

+I shared the project on the peer review channel and also with firends.
+No Usability issues were raised with me.

 ### Compatibility Testing